crazycooky77/lego_collection/README.md

 <img src='static/images/readme/validator-pep8.webp' alt='PEP8 Validator Results'>

 #### WAVE
 All pages were checked with WAVE.
 There are some Alerts, however nothing unexpected.
-Errors are logged on the Edit Collection, Profile, Change Password, and Manage Emails pages.
-These errors are due to missing labels for form fields from Django forms within the table on the site.
-There are column titles and input placeholders that clearly indicate the purpose of the fields, however.
-For better styling, it was decided to keep these page as-is.
+All errors were resolved.

 <img src='static/images/readme/validator-wave.webp' alt='Wave Validator Results'>